sourcemeta/learnjsonschema.com/content/2020-12/applicator/patternProperties.markdown

 ## Explanation

 The `patternProperties` keyword is a variant of `properties` with regular expression support.
 It maps regular expressions to schemas.
 If a property name matches the given regular expression, the property value must validate against the corresponding schema.

-The annotation result of this keyword is the set of instance property names matched by this keyword.
-This annotation affects the behavior of `additionalProperties` and `unevaluatedProperties`.

-* The value of `patternProperties` must be an object.
-* Each property name of this object should be a valid regular expression, according to the [ECMA-262](https://262.ecma-international.org/5.1/) regular expression dialect.
-* Each property value of this object must be a valid JSON Schema.

 ## Examples